-The University of Deusto (UDEUSTO) is a hub of research teams working at the university’s six faculties (Psychology and Education, Social Sciences and Humanities, Engineering, Law, Economic and Business Sciences, and Theology) in three different campuses: Bilbao, San Sebastian, and Madrid.
-Since 1987, the university has undertaken a strong internationalisation that has facilitated and multiplied its opportunities for international collaboration.
-This strategy is based on a strong networking with key institutions and stakeholders across Europe and beyond, and on the quality of the results and the impact of the research and educational endeavours undertaken by UDEUSTO.
-In the aftermath, at the present UDEUSTO participates in a broad number of research collaborative projects funded by the European Commission, is part of a wide number of international networks, and has signed plenty of cooperation agreements with universities and research centres distributed around the globe.
+Since its foundation, in 1886, the University has undertaken a strong intersectoral and internationalisation strategy that has facilitated and multiplied its opportunities for international collaboration.
+This strategy is based on strong networking with key institutions and stakeholders across Europe and beyond, and on the quality of the results and the impact of its research and educational endeavours.
+Today the University of Deusto participates in a large number of research collaborative projects funded by the European Commission, is part of a wide number of international networks and has signed multiple cooperation agreements with universities and research centres all over the world.

-In recent years, research in health, care and welfare has taken relevance on the European agenda.
-This is because health, and public health in particular, represent a challenge, largely due to the economic crisis and demographic change, but also an opportunity for innovation and investment in industry, technology and education.
-The University of Deusto is addressing these challenges and opportunities of research by promoting interdisciplinary approaches and cross-sectoral collaboration between the University and other important stakeholders, including local and regional authorities, to health issues, through UDEUSTO Interdisciplinary Research Platform on Ageing and Wellbeing.
+Research in health, care and welfare has become a key priority in the European agenda.
+The economic crisis and demographic change have made of health, and public health in particular, a key challenge for our societies, but also an opportunity for innovation and investment in industry, technology and education.
+Through the Interdisciplinary Research Platform on Ageing and Wellbeing, the University of Deusto is addressing these challenges and opportunities, by promoting interdisciplinary approaches and cross-sectoral collaborations with other relevant stakeholders, including local and regional authorities.